Victor A. Vyssotsky: Life and career

-Victor Alexander Vyssotsky (February 26, 1931 – December 24, 2012) was a mathematician and computer scientist.
 He was the technical head of the Multics project at Bell Labs and later executive director of Research in the Information Systems Division of AT&T Bell Labs.
-Multics, whilst not particularly commercially successful in itself, directly inspired Ken Thompson to develop Unix.
+Multics directly inspired Ken Thompson to develop Unix.
 Later, Vyssotsky was the founding director of Digital's Cambridge Research Lab.

-In 1960, Vyssotsky co-created the BLODI Block Diagram Compiler at Bell Labs.
-In 1961, together with Robert Morris Sr. and Doug McIlroy, he devised the computer game Darwin (later known as Core War) on an IBM 7090 at Bell Labs.
+Vyssotsky co-created the BLODI Block Diagram Compiler in 1960 at Bell Labs.
+In 1961, together with Robert Morris and Douglas McIlroy, he co-created Darwin, the first programming game, on an IBM 7090 at Bell Labs.

+Vyssotsky died on December 24, 2012, in Orleans, Massachusetts.